 Also, on the right there's a big knob, the altitude select knob, which we can use to dial in a target altitude.
 We're going to use it.
 Turn it until you see our desired cruising altitude, 4000 feet, displayed on the right.
-When you started turning it, "ALT ARM" should have appeared in the autopilot display (as in Figure 10.10).
-This indicates that you've selected a target altitude.
-The autopilot will maintain the Set autopilot altitude current rate of climb until reaching that altitude, at which point it will level off and to 4000 change from vertical speed (VS) mode to altitude hold (ALT) mode.
-In altitude hold mode it maintains an altitude (in this case our target altitude of 4000 feet).
+When you started turning it, "ALT ARM" should have appeared in the autopilot display (as in Figure 10.9).
+Set autopilot altitude This indicates that you've selected a target altitude.
+The autopilot will maintain the current rate of climb until reaching that altitude, at which point it will level off and change from vertical speed (VS) mode to altitude hold (ALT) mode.
+In altitude hold mode it maintains an altitude (in this case our target altitude of 4000 feet).7 It will also politely beep 5 times when you cross 3000 feet to remind you that you're within 1000 feet the armed altitude.